 • Struck from the Naval Register, 15 August 1946

-• Sold, 17 March 1947, by the Maritime Commission for commercial service to Johnson Line (Sweden), registered in Panama with Compania Naviera Puerta del Sur, renamed MS Star Alcyone placed in service on Johnson Line's Far East route
+• Sold, 17 March 1947, by the Maritime Commission for merchant service to Johnson Line (Sweden), registered in Panama with Compania Naviera Puerta del Sur, renamed MS Star Alcyone placed in service on Johnson Line's Far East route

 • Final Disposition, sold for scrapping in 1969, arrived at Kaohsiung, Taiwan, 17 May 1969, for dismantling